-Phil Steinschriber has produced wines for over 39 years for some of the top rated wineries in the Napa Valley.
-He is presently the Winemaker for Diamond Creek Vineyards (for the last 29 years).
+Phil Steinschriber has produced wines for over years for some of the top rated wineries in the Napa Valley.
+He is presently the Winemaker for Diamond Creek Vineyards (since 1992).
 In 2004, he founded WaterMark and is producing his own excellent wines with quality in mind.
 We hope you enjoy this wine and invite you to have a WaterMark Day.

 Phil Steinschriber's Biography